 - iShares MSCI World Small Cap, accumulating, TER 0.35%.

-Bond investingWhile a lot of the stock investing advice applies to bonds, in addition there is a significant currency risk and bonds are more complex with parameters like credit risk and maturity.
+Bond investingWhile a lot of the stock investing advice applies to bonds (e.g. diversification), in addition there is a significant currency risk and bonds are more complex with parameters like credit risk and maturity.
 I understand bond investing less well and it seems the experts are equally confused.
 My thesis is that I should own multiple currencies, mostly long-term government bonds.
 Some home bias is fine, especially for low-risk portfolios.
+Also, currency hedging pays off for bonds.

 Long-term bonds are more risky but also have higher yields in the long term, so they are fine in a high-risk portfolio.
-I see little reason to own many corporate bonds when I have a lot of stocks.
-Finally, owning multiple currencies is a good hedging strategy.
+I see little reason to own many corporate bonds when I have a lot of stocks, since these two are correlated.

 No cashTraditional advice tells you to keep 5 to 10% of your portfolio in cash, but I don’t do that.
 When you do the math, it’s not worth it.
 I’ve instead bumped the bond allocation percentage and I only keep twice my monthly spending available.